StoneT2000/Battlecode2021/README.md

 - if starting ec is near another neutral ec, build buff politician first
 - find symmetry first then explore where ECs

+Comm stuff

+- muckrakers should constantly read locally flags from other muckrakers. if from different ecs, this will propgate info both ecs have
+  - e.g. corner data in case one ec doesnt get it as early
+  - e.g. EC locations etc.
+  - e.g. flag of friendly ec?

 ## Important questions to answer ASAP

 Q: How many dudes can a center build per round?
 Is it limited by space around the center...